anira-project/anira/docs/sphinx/usage.rst

 configuration and, optionally, the candidate backends as ``anira_backend_id`` rows; ``NULL`` means every engine this build carries plus the custom entries, an entry for an absent engine being skipped) / ``anira_pipeline_destroy``, copied by the handler that takes it and destroyable right after.
-A pipeline holds exactly one inference stage; the pre- and post-processing stages around it arrive with a later pre-release.
+A pipeline holds exactly one inference stage and any number of pre- and post-processing stages around it: ``anira_pipeline_add_stage`` copies an ``anira_stage_desc`` of ``anira/abi/stage.h`` (a name, up to four phase callbacks, a prepare and a release function, one ``user_data`` slot) into a carrier the pipeline and its handlers share, and the header's reference describes the context a callback receives, the ring accessors, the default bodies and what a failing callback does to its chunk.
 A custom engine is part of the inference stage and never a stage of its own: it is one more implementation a candidate's ``engine_id`` resolves to, and its call runs in ``ANIRA_PHASE_INFERENCE`` (the phase of ``anira_stage_phase`` between ``ANIRA_PHASE_BEFORE_INFERENCE`` and ``ANIRA_PHASE_AFTER_INFERENCE``) exactly as a built-in engine's does.
 Registering one by name